 - The registration certificate with the Udyam Registration Number will be issued after the application has been verified.

 It is important to note that there is no fee for MSME registration.
 The process is entirely free of charge.
-Also, businesses already registered under the previous Udyog Aadhaar Memorandum (UAM) need not re-register under the new Udyam Registration portal.
+Additionally, businesses already registered under the previous Udyog Aadhaar Memorandum (UAM) do not need to re-register under the new Udyam Registration portal.

 If you face any difficulties during the registration process or need assistance, you can seek the help of professional service providers like Kanakkupillai.
 Their team of experts can help you with the entire process of MSME registration, from filling out the application to the verification and issuance of the certificate, ensuring a hassle-free experience for you.